AndreaFalanti/popnas/README.md

 inside the _configs_ folder will be used.
 This file can be used as a template and customized to generate new configurations.
 A properly structured json config file can be used by the algorithm by specifying its path in -j command line arguments.

-Here it's presented a list of the configuration sections and fields, with a brief description.
+Here it is presented a list of the configuration sections and fields, with a brief description.

 **Search Space**:
-- **blocks**: defines the maximum amount of blocks a cell can contain.
+- **blocks**: defines the maximum number of blocks a cell can contain.
 - **lookback_depth**: maximum lookback depth to use (in absolute value).
 Lookback inputs are associated to previous cells, where _-1_ refers to last generated cell, _-2_ a skip connection to second-to-last cell, etc...
 - **operators**: list of operators that can be used inside each cell.
 Note that the string format is important, since they are recognized by regexes.
-  Actually supported operators, with customizable integer parameters(@) for kernel size and other parameters based on the operation type:
+  The currently supported operators, with customizable integer parameters(@) for kernel size and other parameters based on the operation type, are:
   - identity
   - @x@:@dr dconv (Depthwise-separable convolution)
   - @x@-@x@:@dr conv (Stacked convolutions)